kongware/ftor/README.md

 ### Immutability

-Even though mutations are restricted, typed arrays are not immutable.
+Even though mutations on typed arrays are restricted, they are not immutable.
 There will be immutable data types in ftor as soon as I am able to incorporate reliable and fast persistant data structures into Javascript and the type checker.
 I highly recommend to avoid globally visible mutations whenever possible, though.